awsdocs/aws-cdk-guide/v1/cli.md

 ## Comparing stacks<a name="cli-diff"></a>

-The `cdk diff` command compares the current version of a stack defined in your app with the already\-deployed version, or with a saved AWS CloudFormation template, and displays a list of changes \.
+The `cdk diff` command compares the current version of a stack \(and its dependencies\) defined in your app with the already\-deployed version\(s\), or with a saved AWS CloudFormation template, and displays a list of changes\.

 ```
 Stack HelloCdkStack